sugaryourcoffee/media/doc/design-notes.md

 When implementing Media we can use single table inheritance (STI) to differentiate between the different types of media (book, song, film, game).
 How to implement STI can be found at [ActiveRecord::Inheritance](http://api.rubyonrails.org/classes/ActiveRecord/Inheritance.html)

-To create the table we issue

-    $ rails g model media

 ## Artist
 The artist is looked up when entered eather manually or by scanning a media.
 If